 An eon further, on either side, we have the Beginning and the Consummation.
 The Beginning inaugurates what the Consummation concludes.
 These are the limits God has prescribed.
 Beyond, we cannot pass.

 The Pre-Eonian Times and the Post-Eonian Times correspond.
-Before the eons, God is in solitary supremacy and in after the eons He has regained that place in spite of the opposition of His creatures.
+Before the eons, God is in solitary supremacy, and after the eons, He has regained that place in spite of the opposition of His creatures.

 The second and fourth eons are also complimentary.
 The second was committed to the first Adam, while his sad failure is retrieved in the fourth eon by his greater Son, the Last Adam.

 The Son of Mankind rules the fourth eon; the last is under the sway of the Son of God.

 The present, the central eon, is the only one under national government.
 The death penalty, delegated to man in order to execute justice, leads to the most unjust act of all the eons¾ the murder of the Son of God.
 His cross stands in solitary and solemn sublimity, in the very heart and center of all.
 It is the conclusion or crisis of all former eons (Heb.9:26).